-Rates Ratios
+٠ Rates Ratios CATERGORY

-CATERGORY RATES RATIOS Residential Properties 1:1 Industrial Properties 1:2 Business and Commercial Properties 1:2 Agricultural Properties 1:0.2 Mining Properties 1:2 Properties owned by an organ of state and used for public service purposes 1:2 Public Service Infrastructure (PSI) 1: 0.25 Properties owned by public benefit organisations (PBOs) and used for specified public benefit activities 1:0.25 Properties used for Multiple Purposes Ratio will be determined per allocation Vacant Land 1:2 Cemeteries and Crematoria 1:0 Properties owned by an organisation - not for profit and used for animal shelters 1:0 Properties owned by an organisation - not for profit and used as an early childhood development facility 1:0.25 Properties owned by an organisation - not for profit and used for youth development 1:0.25 Properties owned by an organisation - not for profit and used for accommodation for the vulnerable 1:0.25 Properties owned by an organisation - not for profit and used as a local community museum 1:0 Properties owned by an organisation - not for profit and used for an old age home 1:0.25 Properties owned by an organisation - not for profit and used exclusively for amateur sport 1:0.25 Properties owned by a SHRA-accredited Social Housing Institution and used for social housing 1:0.25 Properties owned by war veterans' associations and used for the welfare of war veterans 1:0.25 Nature Conservation land 1:0
+CATERGORY RATES RATIOS 1.
+Residential Properties 1:1 2.
+Industrial Properties 3.
+Business and Commercial Properties 4.
+Mining Properties 1:2.35 5.
+Properties owned by an organ of state and used for public service purposes 6.
+Miscellaneous Properties 7.
+Vacant Land 1:2 8.
+Public Service Infrastructure (PSI) 9.
+Properties owned by public benefit organisations (PBOs) and used for specified public benefit activities 10.
+Properties owned by an organisation - not for profit and used as an early childhood development facility 11.
+Properties owned by an organisation - not for profit and used for youth development 12.
+Properties owned by an organisation - not for profit and used for accommodation for the vulnerable 13.
+Properties owned by an organisation - not for profit and used for an old age home 1:0.25 14.
+Properties owned by an organisation - not for profit and used exclusively for amateur sport 15.
+Properties owned by a SHRA-accredited Social Housing Institutions or accredited Other Delivery Agents (ODA's) and used for social housing 16.
+Properties owned by war veterans' associations and used for the welfare of war veterans 17.
+Properties owned by a religious community and used for specified religious purposes 18.
+Agricultural Properties 1:0.20 19.
+Properties owned by an organisation - not for profit and used as a local community museum 20.
+Cemeteries and Crematoria 1:0 21.
+Properties owned by an organisation - not for profit and used for animal shelters 22.
+Nature Conservation land 23.
+Properties used for Multiple Purposes Ratio will be determined per allocation